 White Chocolate Ganache

-Add white chocolate chips to the bowl of a stand mixer or medium mixing bowl.
-Meanwhile, heat heavy cream to simmer (around 90 degrees celsius or 195 degrees Fahrenheit).
-You can warm the cream on the stovetop or in 30 second intervals in the microwave.
+- Add white chocolate chips to the bowl of a stand mixer (or medium mixing bowl).
+Meanwhile, heat heavy cream to about 195° Fahrenheit (90° celsius) on the stovetop (or in 30 second intervals in the microwave).
 Once heated, pour the cream over the white chocolate.
 Be sure the cream is covering all of the white chocolate chips.
 Add butter and salt and allow to sit for about 5 minutes or until butter and white chocolate are melting.

-Whisk White Chocolate Ganache until thoroughly combined, all white chocolate chips have melted and no lumps remain.
+- Whisk White Chocolate Ganache until all white chocolate chips have melted and no lumps remain.
 Once smooth, refrigerate ganache until chilled and firm, about 2 - 3 hours.
 Meanwhile, make the Lemon Blondies.

-Once the ganache is chilled and the Lemon Blondies are ready for frosting, whip the White Chocolate Ganache in a stand mixer fitted with the paddle attachment or with a handheld electric mixer.
+- Once the ganache is chilled and the Lemon Blondies are cooled and ready for frosting, whip the White Chocolate Ganache in a stand mixer fitted with the paddle attachment (or with a handheld electric mixer).
 Whip just until soft and spreadable, about one minute.
 Avoid over-mixing the ganache to prevent the cream from separating.
 (If your ganache does separate and becomes grainy, see Note: a).
 Spread liberally onto Lemon Blondies before slicing and serving.

-In a medium mixing bowl, combine both sugars, melted butter and lemon juice.
-With a wooden spoon or rubber spatula, stir to combine.
+- In a medium mixing bowl, combine both sugars, melted butter and lemon juice.
+Stir to combine.

-To frost the Lemon Blondies, remove the blondies from the pan.
+- To frost the Lemon Blondies, remove the blondies from the pan.
 With the back or a spoon or small offset spatula, generously spread the whipped White Chocolate Ganache onto the blondies.
 With a sharp knife, cut the blondies into bars.
-As pictured, the Lemon Blondies were cut into 15 squares, but you could do rectangles or triangles, if preferred.
-For the cleanest cut, we recommend heating the blade of your sharp knife with hot water (and then wiping dry) between each cut.
-The heat will help slice through your ganache effortlessly, without dragging.
+(See Note: c.)